-Construction began on a four bedroom home at the corner of Cross and Governor Streets in 1983, and completed the following year.
-Jim Perigo was acting director as well as construction supervisor.
+Construction began on a four-bedroom home at the corner of Cross and Governor Streets in 1983 and completed the following year.
+Jim Perigo was acting director as well as a construction supervisor.
 Due to a lack of volunteers and carpenters, word spread through radio and various churches until the home was completed in April.

 Constructed by a group of United Church of Christ churches, the second house had been completed.

 Jay Hartzler, of Harrisonburg Virginia, came on a one-year assignment from the Mennonite Church Board of Directors.
 Eight homes had been completed by this time.

 Volunteers have worked many hours to make this possible.

 This broke the record for most houses built in a week at that time.